flofriday/TU_Wien_Addressbook/README.md

 200 (OK), starting with the location we got at the end of Step 3.

 While following these redirects the server will set you cookie called `TISS_AUTH`.
 This is the one you ~wanted~ needed all along.
-Now all you have to do is make requests to the TISS API and send this cookie with it.
+Now, all you have to do is make requests to the TISS API and send this cookie with them.

 You did it, you beautiful bastard. 🥳 🎉